jfeng530/HTFML-Forum/README.md

   - Change user account information

   ### Challenges
-  - Web application to render specific components based on logged-in session/user
+  - Rendering specific components based on presence of active session
+    - Incorporated conditional rendering, using if/else statements, to account for active session
+  - Creating replies to associate to its respective comment
+    - Created self-referential relationship between different instances of the `Comment` class as a `Reply`
-    - Used conditional rendering based on session to rend
+  - Sorting posts based on categories
+    - Through search params passed to the `Post` controller, filtered through all posts with the matching category and returning results

   ### Technologies and Frameworks
   - [jQuery](https://jquery.com/)
   - [Bootstrap](https://getbootstrap.com/)